Articles of Association of Norway’s Performing Rights Society (TONO)

 (2) A person who has such a connection with an enterprise that the connection may significantly conflict with the post in TONO may not be elected as a director or alternate director.

-(3) The provision stated in (2) is not applicable if the enterprise is only run by members of TONO and on the whole relates to work that they themselves have created.
+(3) The provision stated in (2) is not applicable if the enterprise is only run by unit holders and on the whole relates to work that they themselves have created.

 (4) A member or alternate member of bodies elected by the annual meeting may not be elected as a director.